Andrea Coyle’s Violin & Viola Studio, LLC

 – Do not attend lessons if you or your child are sick.
 If your child is too sick for school, they are too sick to have a lesson.
 If the student or anyone in the student’s family has had a fever or vomited with 24 hours of the lesson, please do not come to the studio.
 You may request a Skype, FaceTime, Zoom or asynchronous video lesson if you do not wish to skip a lesson due to illness or inclement weather.

-Mark your calendar to include all of our studio events and dates when there are no lessons.
+Mark your calendar with all of our studio events and dates when there are no lessons.
 Mark recital dates in big red letters.
 Stay aware of updates.
-Please keep up to date with your lesson schedule via your My Music Staff login and emails.
-Please note that the absence of my car does not necessarily mean that there are no lessons.
+Please keep up to date with your lesson schedule via your My Music Staff account and emails.
+Please note that the absence of my car does not necessarily mean that there are no lessons as we have one car for our family.
 I will always hang a sign on the door when there are no lessons.
 When in doubt please always ring the doorbell.
 Your MMS calendar will always indicate wether or not you have a lesson.
-You should receive an email reminder a few days before each lesson.
+You should also receive an email reminder a few days before each lesson with the date, time and location of your lesson.

 All parents are required to attend their child’s lessons and to take notes.
 This will become less strict as your child grows older and becomes more independent.
+For example, students that can independently drive themselves to lessons may attend lessons by themselves.
 We will discuss your role as a Suzuki parent in lessons.
 We will have some discussion of the Suzuki philosophy, hands on instruction with the instrument, and instruction on how to practice with your child, as well as how to read music.
 Siblings may come to lessons if they are able to observe or play quietly (this policy may be affected by the pandemic).
 Young siblings may not be unsupervised.
 Please make sure that siblings are respectful of my home.
 They may sit quietly in the studio and may use the restroom.
 Please do not enter the other rooms unless invited.
-My home is shared with my husband Nick and our cat Eowyn.
+My home is shared with my partner Nick and our cat Eowyn.
 Please be respectful of their space.

 School aged students are expected to participate in their school and community music programs or orchestra as appropriate.
 Students are encouraged to attend music camps, festivals, and workshops regularly.
 Parents should strive to take their family to quality concerts several times a year.
 Many orchestras, including the Colorado Symphony, offer a student discount.

 Out of courtesy for the teacher, a 24 hour notice is requested for all missed lessons.
-Please note that you may request a video chat lesson if you are unable to physically attend your lesson time.
-You may also request a practice video for a missed lesson.
+Please note that you may request an online lesson via Zoom, Skype, or FaceTime if you are unable to physically attend your lesson.
+You may also request an asynchronous lesson via Marco Polo.
 No make up lessons will be given and are built into our schedule and tuition.
 “Extra” lessons are occasionally offered.
 I recommend that you take advantage of these opportunities.
 If you need to miss several lessons (more than 3 in a row) due to medical reasons or a family emergency, please let me know and we can discuss putting your tuition on hold.

 Help us be a good neighbor!
 If at all possible, please park in front of Andrea Coyle’s Violin & Viola Studio, LLC.
 Please park in away that will allow other students to park in front as well.
 Please do not park in the drive way.